PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

      :alt: Start perspective open project links.

 However the common is to work on a single project at the same time, you may create other projects and open the files in editors.
-To reduce the confusion, |PhaserEditor|_ shows the name of the project in the editor's tab, if the file belongs to a non-active project.
+To reduce the confusion, |PhaserEditor|_ shows the name of the project in the editor's tab if the file belongs to a non-active project.

 .. image:: images/workbench/editor-tab-project-name.png
    :alt: Editor tab shows the name of the project if the file does not belong to the active project.